 The third option we have is, is setting up an ADFS environment to be used for each customer.
-But it’s not the way when you want to transform to a modern workplace or maybe in the near future a cloud-only environment
+But it’s not the way when you want to transform into a modern workplace or maybe in the near future a cloud-only environment

-Of course, I am aware there are some more complex environments and you still need to use ADFS but if you don’t have a complex environment Azure Ad Connect and Pass-through authentication and Seamless SSO is the way to go.
+Of course, I am aware there are some more complex environments and you still need to use ADFS but if you don’t have a complex environment Azure Ad Connect Pass-through authentication and Seamless SSO is the way to go.
 Even the NCSC is advising us since February 2019 to use cloud-native authentication.

 Even when you don’t have the possibility to use seamless SSO as I did, there are still other options available.

 I guess going hybrid will be a good option?
 You can use Azure Ad hybrid in combination with your Windows 2016 Remote desktop servers.
 When enrolling your devices with Azure Ad hybrid, SSO will be provided using PRT (primary refresh tokens), so you will get your SSO.

 But SSO is not the only thing a PRT can be used for.
 The PRT also contains information about the device itself.
 When using device-based conditional access rules, this device information is required to make sure the device has access so, without a PRT, access will be denied.

 First some introduction to a PRT.
 Before we can fully understand why a PRT is necessary I guess it may be useful to know what it is.